JetBrains/kotlin-web-site/pages/docs/tutorials/coroutines/debug-flow-with-idea.md

 1. Open the `main.kt` file in `src/main/kotlin`.

-2. Enhance the code to run emitter and collector concurrently:
+2. Enhance the code to run the emitter and collector concurrently:

-   * Add the [`buffer()`](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/buffer.html) function call to run emitter and collector concurrently.
-Buffer stores emitted values and runs the flow collector in a separate coroutine.
+   * Add a call to the [`buffer()`](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/buffer.html) function to run the emitter and collector concurrently. `buffer()` stores emitted values and runs the flow collector in a separate coroutine.

    <div class="sample" markdown="1" theme="idea" mode="kotlin" data-highlight-only>